mattlogan/ReverseDrawerLayout/README.md

 This is a fork of [Android DrawerLayout](https://developer.android.com/reference/android/support/v4/widget/DrawerLayout.html), so all the [documentation](https://developer.android.com/reference/android/support/v4/widget/DrawerLayout.html) for that should apply here as well.

+This the layout XML file used in the [sample app](https://github.com/mattlogan/ReverseDrawerLayout/tree/master/app).

 ```xml
 <!--Use the namespace "http://schemas.android.com/apk/res-auto" to set the custom-->
 <!--attribute, drawerOverhang.
 This determines how much of the main content view-->